Sriram943-collab/intern-sriram-task5/README.md

 ## Deliverables:
 - SQL file with CREATE, INSERT, and JOIN queries.
 - README explaining the task and approach.
-- Screenshot folder (if required, can be added after running queries visually).

 ## Outcome:
 Gained practical understanding of SQL joins and their results.